The Basilica Cistern In Istanbul – A Spectacular Byzantine Legacy

 The first major restoration took place in 1723, followed by another major restoration which was ongoing from 1876 until 1909.
 Several other restoration projects took place during the years that followed, but the next major restoration happened in 1985.

-Mud Removal And The Arrival Of Tourist Platforms
+Mud Removal and The Arrival Of Tourist Platforms

 In 1985 the Istanbul Metropolitan Museum successfully removed an estimated 50,000 tons of mud, and invested a considerable amount of money into the construction of raised platforms which replaced the boats on which early tourists had to rely.